Straight Up Food

 Oil-free Hash Browns

 Hash browns are typically fried in oil, but eliminating the oil is easy when you use a quality nonstick pan and know the best way to cut the potatoes.
-You can grate the potatoes, as is traditional, but using a spiral vegetable cutter (see Note) is the best way to go.
+You can grate the potatoes, as is traditional, but using a spiral vegetable cutter is the best way to go.
 This recipe yields two moderate servings but double the recipe for two large servings (each filling a dinner plate).

 Oil Free Hash Browns With Ketchup